I have tried to compile the most frequently asked questions about rowing machines that I have come across over the past few years.

 Some people want a quiet rower, some want a durable rower, and others want the hardest resistance rower.

-I will answer this question by saying that the best overall machine is the Concept2 Model D (read why it is the best rower of 2015).
+I will answer this question by saying that the best overall machine is the Concept2 Model D ( Read my “Best Home Rowing Machine” article for more info).
 It is by far the most popular machine and is most likely the rower you will find in your local fitness club.
 It is extremely durable, offers great resistance levels, and provides a smooth, realistic rowing motion.

 A rowing machine has a TON of benefits and is considered by many to be the best exercise machine.
 A rower can burn up to 1,000 calories an hour and raise your metabolic rate for hours after a workout.
 It is also a great cardiovascular workout and is the only exercise machine that works both the upper and lower body muscle groups.